NeoZap/aaw-marketplace-microservices/README.md

-# Marketplace API
+# Marketplace API (Microservices)

 ## Overview

 REST API for a marketplace application built with Express.js, PostgreSQL, and Drizzle ORM.
+The API is split into multiple microservices for authentication, orders, products, tenants, and wishlists.

 ## Prerequisites